nutechsoftware/alarmdecoder-smartthings/README.md

 ## Known Issues

+* DSC:
-* DSC: Extra zones will show up in the zone list.
+  * Extra zones will show up in the zone list.
+  * Arming STAY shows AWAY until after EXIT state.
+* ADEMCO:
-* ADEMCO: As with a regular keypad it is necessary to disarm a second time after an alarm to restore to Ready state.
+  * As with a regular keypad it is necessary to disarm a second time after an alarm to restore to Ready state.
 The Disarm button stays enabled when the panel is Not Ready.
+  * Fire state take 30 seconds to clear after being cleared on the panel.
+* All panels:
-* Status is not updating when the panel arms disarms etc.
+  * not updating when the panel arms disarms etc.
     * Subscription may have been lost during restart of web app.
     * The AlarmDecoder SmartThings device will renew its subscription every 5 minutes.
     * To force a renwal update the Settings such as the API KEY in the App or Device graph page.